 This section covers the list of operations we can do using the Management studio.

-While working inside a Management Studio, you can use the context menu to get the top 1000 records, edit the column and their data, etc. You can also use the intelligence to get the recommendations or suggestions while typing on the query window.
+While working inside a Management Studio, you can use the context menu to get the top 1000 records, edit the column and their data, etc. You can also use intelligence to get recommendations or suggestions while typing in the query window.

-This tutorial section covers the list of available built-in SQL Server date, math, and string functions.
+This tutorial section covers the available built-in SQL date, math, and string functions.
 Within this, we covered almost all of them with syntax and examples.

 - Configuration Functions